AustralianCancerDataNetwork/auscatverse/components/Tabular Database/KEYDB.md

          PGDATA: /var/lib/postgresql/data/pgdata
          TZ: Australia/Sydney
 ```
-In this example, we have set the tool to run on ports 5433 on the host machine and can be accessed via the web broswer (eg. http://localhost:5433), however it can be deployed on any available port.
+In this example, we have set the tool to run on port 5433 on the host machine and can be accessed via the web broswer (eg. http://localhost:5433), however it can be deployed on any available port.
 Please confirm that the chosen port is available for use and edit accordingly in the yml configuration.

 The environment variable "POSTGRES_USER_FILE" is used in conjunction with "POSTGRES_PASSWORD" to set a user and its password.
 This variable will create the specified user with superuser power and a database with the same name.
-If it is not specified, then the default user of postgres will be used.
+If it is not specified, then the default user `key_admin` and password `postgres` can be used.
 "POSTGRES_HOST" is the database host, "PGDATA" refers to the directory that contains postgres data write logs and "TZ" indicates the host machine's timezone.

 The Docker image `auscat/keydb_schema:latest` is pulled from AusCAT DockerHub repository.